 An example of this may be allowing your children to make sure your pet has a comfy, padded bed to rest on, as this will help their sore bones feel better.
 Soft, fluffy cushions and blankets can help with this, and of course your pet’s favorite teddy to help them sleep!
 Your child can be in charge of making sure your pet’s bed is super comfy at all times!

-But if your pet is sleeping or relaxing on their super comfy bed, it is important that we leave them to rest as their bones may be hurting them.
+But if your pet is sleeping or relaxing on their super comfy bed, it’s important that we leave them to rest as their bones may be hurting them.

 Vetsure for Kids – Arthritis Pet Pack

-Our Vetsure for Kids Pet Pack includes lots of helpful tips for explaining arthritis to your children and will show them the dos and don’ts of caring for your pet’s bad bones.
+Our Vetsure for Kids Pet Pack includes lots of helpful tips for explaining arthritis in pets to your children and will show them the do’s and dont’s of caring for your pet’s bad bones.
 We have even included some worksheets and an arthritis diary for your children to fill out so they can keep track of their pet every day!
-At the end of the booklet, you will find a certificate which can be awarded to your children for all their hard work caring for their furry friend!
+At the end of the booklet, you’ll find a certificate which can be awarded to your children for all their hard work caring for their furry friend!

-Click here to download your FREE Vetsure for Kids Pet Pack designed by our senior claim’s assessor, Veterinary nurse, mum and pet owner, Amey Montgomery.
+Download your free Vetsure for Kids Pet Pack designed by our senior claim’s assessor, Veterinary nurse, mum and pet owner, Amey Montgomery.

 Vetsure Pet Insurance